 Trichomes: The Source of Kief and Hash

-Medical marijuana users interested in increasing their cannabinoid intake can harvest trichomes and use them to produce the kief or hash.
+Marijuana users interested in increasing their cannabinoid intake can harvest trichomes and use them to produce the kief or hash.
 By containing only trichome heads, the two concentrates offer the highest potency of nearly all marijuana products.

 Kief is the accumulation of trichomes in the form of a shimmery powder.
 Typically, a three-chamber herb grinder is used to separate the kief from the flower, producing a highly-potent concentrate that can be inhaled by smoking or vaping, or added to foods and beverages.